Saurabh-crypto16/InterviewBit-java-solutions/Hashing/Window String.md

                 }
             }

-            while (start < A.length() && count == 0) {
+            //moving start till we get a count>0(i.e a char which is in t string) while (start < A.length() && count == 0) {
                 if (minLen > idx - start + 1) {
                     startIdx = start;